refinedev/refine/.changeset/lazy-crews-poke.md

     ```

 -   `hasPagination` prop is now deprecated.
 Use `pagination.mode` instead.
--   To ensure backward compatibility, `hasPagination` prop will works as before.
+-   To ensure backward compatibility, `hasPagination` prop will work as before.

     ```diff
     useTable({